whoisyurii/canvie/README.md

   ```bash
   npm install --save-dev wrangler @cloudflare/workers-types npm-run-all
   ```
-  The Next.js build step relies on `npx @cloudflare/next-on-pages@1.13.16 build`, so no extra dependency is needed.
+  The Next.js build step relies on `npx --yes @cloudflare/next-on-pages@1.13.16`, so no extra dependency is needed.
 - Authenticate once: `npx wrangler login`
 - Ensure your Cloudflare account has a Workers and Pages project available.